Gino Hernandez Death – Drug Overdose

 Watching old footage of guys like Gino Hernandez, and his tag partner “Gentleman” Chris Adams, it’s clear to see the influence they have on more modern wrestlers – guys like Dolph Ziggler and Shawn Michaels in particular.

-Gino Hernandez Grave
+Gino Hernandez Funeral

 Gino Hernandez’ grave is located at Memorial Oaks Cemetery in Houston, TX.
 The plot is located in Section 212, Lot 165 2c.